aershov24/FSC_Candidates_Test/README.md

 * Make sure that for all QA you'll include:
   * Question Title
   * Question Description (optional)
-  * Answer + Code (if needed)
+  * Answer (required) + Code (if needed)
   * Link(s) to sources (you don't need to write answer by yourself, just combine and research best sources that are available)
   * QA Difficulty Level (`entry`, `junior`, `mid`, `senior`, `expert`)
-* Look at the `QAS_Examples.md` file in this repo for examples of QAS Markdown file formatting.
+* Look at the `QAS_Examples.md` file in this repo for examples of QAS file formatting in Markdown.
 Please strictly follow these formatting conventions.
 This is **the key** to pass the challenge ;)
-* Create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) from your repo to the FSC Candidates repo
+* Create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) from your repo to the FSC Candidates repo.
+Name the PR as `RUST | youremail`.
+PRs with different names will be declined.
 * Send us email or DM us on UpWork when you happy us to verify it

 # How To Choose/Write Good Interview Questions

-When choosing a good interview question use several simple rules:
+When choosing a good interview question follow these rules:

-* The QA should not be too **broad**, like
+* The QA should not be too **broad** or too **obvious/trivial**, like:
   * 🚫 `What is Rust?`
 * The QA should be **opened** and invite the candidate for a conversation rather than strictly test his/her/their specific knowledge.
 Compare:
-  * 🚫 `What is enum in C#?`
+  * 🚫 What is `enum` in Rust?
-  * ✅ `Provide an example when you would use enum in C#`
+  * ✅ Provide an example when you would use `enum` in Rust
-  * ✅ `What does the static keyword mean?
-Can you override private or static method in Rust?`
+  * ✅ What does the `static` keyword mean?
+Can you _override_ `private` or `static` method in Rust?
-* Keep answers **short**, **succinct** and **informative**.
+* Keep the answers **short**, **succinct** and **informative**.
 If you feel your answer is growing in size and covers different topics the split it!
-  * When in doubt use "Minimal Viable Answer" rule - answer the questions straight to the point + add some addition bit of knowledge to impress interviewer.
 * Avoid  highly practical questions like
-  * 🚫 `How to install Rust?` - we won't accept that type of questions
+  * 🚫 How to install Rust? - we won't accept that type of questions
-* Don't submit questions related to personal candidate experience.
-That questions are valid for an interview but don't fit to the format of FSC like
+* Don't submit questions related to a personal candidate experience.
+These questions are valid on an interview but won't fit to the format of FSC like:
-  *  🚫 `Have you ever worked with Borsch?`
+  *  🚫 Have you ever worked with `Borsch` in Rust?
-  *  🚫 `Describe your experience building SPL Tokens using Rust on your previous job?`
+  *  🚫 Describe your experience building `SPL Tokens` using Rust on your previous job?
 * Don't submit behavioral questions like:
-  * 🚫 `Describe your strengths and weakness` and so on
+  * 🚫 Describe your strengths and weakness, and so on
 * Use that that types of questions:
   * ✅ `When to use X vs Y?`
   * ✅ `Why would you use X?`